leecheng28/FIT3140-Toolchain-Performance-Measurement/README.md

 ![Hardware Structure](https://github.com/FIT3140-S1-2017/assignment-3-team29/blob/master/Arduino-motion-sensor-circuit.png)

 ## Run the program ##
-Clone the repository;
+Clone the repository.
 ```bash
 git clone https://github.com/FIT3140-S1-2017/assignment-3-team29
 cd assignment-3-team29
 npm install
 ```

-Open two terminal windows in any one of the spikes' directories.
+Continue using 'cd' to move into any one of the spikes' directories.

+Open two terminal windows.

-On the first terminal window, type the following to run the server-side program:
+On the first terminal window, type the following to run the server-side program.
 ```bash
 node server.js
 ```

-On the second terminal window, type the following to run the client-side program:
+On the second terminal window, type the following to run the client-side program.
 ```bash
 node client.js
 ```